 Ingredients

-- 1 cup uncooked bulgur
+- 1 cup fine bulgur wheat - uncooked

-- 3 bunches fresh parsley (tough stems removed (approximately 3-4 cups when chopped))
+- 3 bunches fresh parsley - tough stems removed (approximately 3-4 cups when chopped)

-- 1/2 cup green onions (thinly sliced)
+- ½ cup green onions - thinly sliced

-- 2 tomatoes (cored, seeded, and chopped)
+- 2 tomatoes - cored, seeded, and diced

-- 3 tbsp olive oil
+- 3 tablespoon extra virgin olive oil

-- salt + pepper (to season)
+- salt + pepper - to season

 Instructions

 - Soak the bulgur.
-Start by soaking the bulger in 4 cups boiling water (or chicken stock for more flavor).
+Start by soaking the bulgar in 4 cups of boiling water (or chicken stock for more flavor).
 Allow the bulgur to soak for approximately 15-30 minutes, or until softened.
 Drain through a fine-mesh strainer, pressing the bulgur gently with a paper towel to remove any remaining liquid.
 Set aside to cool.

 - Combine the salad ingredients.
 To the bowl filled with chopped mint and parsley, and the soaked and cooled bulgur, green onions, and chopped tomatoes.